paarthbhatt/priya/README.md

 cd gesture-pick-drop-system

-2. Install dependencies:
+2. Install required Python libraries:

 pip install -r requirements.txt

-3. Connect the hardware components and ensure the microcontroller is properly set up.
+3. Flash the microcontroller with the hardware control script:

+For Arduino:

+Open the hardware/arduino_code.ino file in the Arduino IDE.

+Upload the code to your Arduino board.